 \subsection{Calculating Influence Scores}

-We denote a target input as ${x}$, which is misclassified as the target label ${y}$ by the poisoned global model $w$.

-\myparatight{Quantifying a misclassification using cross-entropy loss} A key challenge is how to quantify the misclassification so we can measure a client's contribution towards the misclassification as the client's influence score.
-To address the challenge, we quantify the misclassification using the loss of the global model.
-Specifically, we use the cross-entropy loss $\ell_{CE} ({x}, {y}; w)$ of the misclassified example $({x}, {y})$ under the poisoned global model $w$.
-We adopt cross-entropy loss because it is widely used to train a model.
-The global model $w$ is iteratively trained using the clients' model updates in multiple rounds.
-We denote by $w_t$ the global model in training round $t$, where $t=1, 2, \cdots, R$.
-Suppose $w_0$ is the initialized global model and $\ell_{CE} ({x}, {y}; w_0)$ is the initialized loss for the target input ${x}$ and target label ${y}$.
-After training $R$ rounds, the loss changes to $\ell_{CE} ({x}, {y}; w_R)$.
-Our goal is to assign influence scores to the clients based on their contributions to the loss change $\ell_{CE} ({x}, {y}; w_0) - \ell_{CE} (x, y; w_R)$, which we attribute to clients' model updates across rounds.
+\myparatight{Quantifying a misclassification} We denote a target input as ${x}$, which is misclassified as the target label ${y}$ by the poisoned global model $w$.
+To measure a client's contribution to misclassification, we use the cross-entropy loss $\ell_{CE}({x}, {y}; w)$ of the poisoned global model $w$.
+Denote $w_t$ as the global model in training round $t$, where $t=1, 2, \cdots, R$, then $w_0$ is the initial global model and $w_R$ is the final model after $R$ rounds.
+The overall loss change is $\ell_{CE}(x, y; w_0) - \ell_{CE}(x, y; w_R)$, which we attribute to clients' model updates across rounds.